AlestaWasTaken/AlestaWasTaken/README.md

 - 👋 Hi, I’m Alesta a.k.a Umut
-- 👀 I’m interested in Playing video games,reading books and im currently writing a horror book!.
+- 👀 I’m interested in playing video games,reading books and im currently writing a horror book!
 - 🌱 I’m currently learning C# and HTML
 - 📫 How to reach me = You can reach me from my mail and my Discord Mail = umutque@gmail.com